Dream. Build. Rise: An exclusive interview with Zouhair Khaliq and Parvez Abbasi

 NIC is a national incubation center that is launched under the public – private partnership.
 Our role in NIC is to provide selected startups with platform, resources and above all the mentorship so that their ideas can be molded for the larger benefits.

 PW: How NIC plans to promote entrepreneurship in Pakistan?

-PA: NIC is a unique initiative that aims to provide an end to end support for ICT based startups by providing them access to world class mentors with proven track record.
-Selected NIC startups will have further access to funding from the ICT R&D fund as well as an opportunity to access Jazz’s marketing and distribution assets and potentially target the 50 million Jazz customers across Pakistan.
+NIC is a unique initiative that aims to provide an end to end support for ICT based startups by providing them access to world class mentors with proven track record.
+Selected NIC startups will have further access to funding from the Ignite fund as well as an opportunity to access Jazz’s marketing and distribution assets and potentially target the 50 million Jazz customers across Pakistan.

 Having spent so many years in the industry and experiencing so much, we come to the conclusion that now it is time to give back to the industry and to the country as well

 PW: What is your vision for NIC?
 How it is different from other incubation centers i.e. Plan9,NUST Technology incubation center?

 As I have said earlier, the role NIC is going to play is relatively similar but other incubation centers are primarily academic based whereas, what we bring to the table is slightly different.
 Our focus is on entrepreneurial side of the things, we have an extensive team of mentors and advisors.
 If you look up at the list of our mentors on our website you’ll see that we have the finest people from the industry who are on top of their game in their respective fields.
 All these people bring the premium knowledge, experience and entrepreneurial culture with them.
 So, NIC is giving the young entrepreneurs a chance to learn from the best in the business.
 It will be more like hands on training rather than just orientation.

 More importantly, it’s a national level incubation center and not bounded by any geographical limitation like the rest.